jadaav08/Airspy-Observational-tool/README.md

 ./AIRSPY_OBSERVATIONAL_TOOL

 It also works with the Spyverter but since the airspy_rx command controls the airspy only, the user has to know the frequency conversions occuring in the Spyverter and the Airspy.
+Bias Tee must be enabled so as to power the spyverter.

 Functions :